 I have a a question about installing a bigger amp circuit breaker.
 During Christmas, after putting the lights up the C/B keeps tripping after 15 minutes.
 I heard that I could put a bigger amp C/B in, I think they are all 15 amp breakers now, how big can or should I go?

 I wish I new I'm looking to add a new circuit to handle all my lights.(christmas that is.)

 Dude- Circuit breakers are sized upon the wire size.
 If you replace a 15 with a 20, your'e reducing the safety margin engineered into the Code.

 Breakers are sized for the wire, not the "end user".
 If you have all 15A breakers, chances are you have #14 wire.
 You can only go up in size on a breaker if you increase the size of the wiring.
 In order to go to a 20A breaker you need to go up to #12 wire.
 The only safe way around this (without rewiring) is to split your christmas lights to several different circuits.

 Install a dedicated outlet for your lights ( 30 amp breakerwith proper sized wire).

 I have a double wide trailer.
 On the pole outside I have a breaker with a double 60 amp breaker that is hooked up to everything in the trailer.
 I would like to know if there is any way to put a bigger breaker in there like 100 amp or maybe even 120 amp?
 Please someone help me.

 That box looks old and not so safe.
 I would suggest that you get the entire box replaced and new wires added to this.
 Electric fires are more common in trailers.
-From you picture this box looks very unsafe and I wouldn't be adding anything to it at all before I had it updated and many of the wires changed out.

 I bought a 20 amp 115 volt welder for the garage.
 The circuit breaker in the main box is a 15 double pull breaker.
 Can I put a 20 amp double pull breaker in its place without running new wires?